-According to St. Baldrick's, the Dream Team has treated more than 930 patients on 34 clinical trials, helped get the first gene therapies approved by the FDA, and discovered new immunotherapy targets.
+According to St. Baldrick's, the Dream Team has treated more than 930 patients on 34 clinical trials, helped get the first gene therapies approved by the FDA and discovered new immunotherapy targets.

-The Dream Team has been so successful that St. Baldrick's renewed their financial commitment to the grant, even though it wasn't intended to be renewable.
+The Dream Team has been so successful that St. Baldrick's renewed its financial commitment to the grant, even though it wasn't intended to be renewable.
 Stand Up To Cancer also stayed on to provide expertise and guidance.

-"We're now finishing the sixth year of our four-year grant that actually has become an eight-year grant, Sondel said."
+"We're now finishing the sixth year of our four-year grant that actually has become an eight-year grant, Sondel said.

 The Dream Team designation has reaped other benefits, as well.
 When the National Cancer Institute announced a competition to create a network for pediatric cancer clinical trials, which would provide funding to accelerate and improve clinical trials, the Dream Team's member institutions were able to show that they already had the infrastructure in place to make it happen.